acstud/lab1/README.md

   * Brightspace was down?
 E-mail your report on time to [acs-ewi@tudelft.nl](mailto:acs-ewi@tudelft.nl).
-    * Example: deadline is Monday 17th of September, 09:00 AM CEST.
+    * Example: deadline is Monday Sep 17, 09:00 AM CEST.
     You have taken ample time to finish the report without having to worry, and so your clock shows 08:59:59.
 You hit the send button.
 The course instructors check the time on the e-mail.
 It says 09:00:00 AM CEST.
     The report is on time.
-    * Example: deadline is Monday 17th of September, 09:00 AM CEST.
+    * Example: deadline is Monday Sep 17, 09:00 AM CEST.
         You have taken ample time to finish the report without having to worry, and so your clock shows 08:59:59.
 You hit the send button.
 The course instructors check the time on the e-mail.
 It says 09:00:01 AM CEST.